samkrishna/RegexKitX/README.md

 1. I've re-ordered and modernized some of the argument and block parameters for a number of APIs.
 1. I've renamed a few APIs as well.
 1. The regex syntax is 100%-pure ICU syntax.
-1. `RKLRegexEnumerationOptions` is deprecated.
-1. The `RKLICURegex...Error` keys are deprecated in exchange for the `NSRegularExpression` instantiation errors.
 1. For some of the block methods, I'm exposing `NSEnumerationOptions` to provide an option for directional control of the enumeration.
 As usual, `NSEnumerationConcurrent` behavior is undefined.
 1. `NSRegularExpression` and `NSTextCheckingResult` use `NSUInteger` as a return type (especially for capture indexes and capture counts) and *RKX* follows that convention.
 The various method clusters reflect the type change.
 This should be fine for all 64-bit apps going forward, which is what I chose to focus on.
 I have replaced the `-1` error return code with `NSNotFound` in case of failure.